-Commuters will be more inclined to use bicycles as a mode of transportation if they have a safe space on the street or off-road path to connect with a local transit stop or station.
-This concept can manifest itself in a variety of forms and levels of safety.
-Protected bike lanes and cycle tracks offer heightened protection for cyclists by physically separating them from traffic, but they come at a higher cost for materials, installation, curbside parking capacity and road space.
+Commuters will be more inclined to use bicycles as a mode of transportation if they are able to ride in a safe space on the street or off-road path to connect with a local transit stop or station.
+Bicycle facilities this concept can be provided in a variety of forms and levels of safety.
+Protected bike lanes and cycle tracks offer greater protection than bike lanes by physically separating bicyclists from traffic, but they come at a higher cost for materials, installation, curbside parking capacity and road space.

-Bike lanes rely on painted delineation to separate bicyclists from major travel lanes, offering cyclists dedicated space and higher visibility than a non-marked street.
+Bike lanes rely on painted delineation to separate bicyclists from adjacent travel lanes, offering cyclists dedicated space and higher visibility than a non-marked street.
 Communities with rail-based transit systems should be mindful of conflicts with on-street bike routes and at-grade rail crossings.
 Bike lanes, routes and protected paths should be designed parallel to rails.
 Any bicycle facilities intersecting with a rail crossing should be designed to intersect at a 90-degree angle with the rails with route signage to warn oncoming cyclists.
-At-grade rail crossings also tend to be pedestrian-focused and need to be considerate of the needs of cyclists.
+At-grade rail crossings tend to be pedestrian-focused, but they should also need to be considerate of the needs of cyclists.
 Gates are optimal, though expensive.

-facilities, providing direct access within a 1- to 3-mile radius.
+Bike routes should be placed near major transit facilities, providing direct access within a 1- to 3-mile radius, regardless of the specific facility type.
 While direct connectivity to transit facilities is recommended within the catchment areas, this is not necessarily feasible as distance from transit increases.
-New routes should focus on connectivity with more dense areas of the bike network where direct routes to transit are not possible.
+New bike routes should focus on connectivity with more dense areas of the bike network where direct routes to transit are not possible.